api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 1. <b>Identifying profitable oracle updates</b>

-Identifying the conditions for an oracle update that would be valuable to the searcher eg. a liquidation event if the price of ETH falls below 2000.
+Identifying the conditions for an oracle update that would be valuable to the searcher e.g. a liquidation event if the price of ETH falls below 2000.

 2. <b> Bridging to the OEV Network</b>